hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Module2/Assignment1/Assignment 1_Module2_Azure Administrator Course for AZ-103 AZ-104.md

 <br>![[Pasted image 20231206103718.png]]

 ### Step 2: Add a Storage Account to `rg-1`
-%%I delete the storage created in [[Assignment 1_Module1_Azure Administrator Course for AZ-103 AZ-104]] and it was used to run the Terminal, so closed the terminal

-So created a new one automatically again cs21003200105a6a072
-%%

 I create a new storage account in resource group `rg-1`
 ```bash